Posted by Lisa Amstutz on Friday, May 5, 2017 - 06:30 | Follow me

 As a CFO, your job will be to ensure that the CEO and board's decisions are financially sound, both in regard to resources available and regulatory compliance.
 Having solid financial experience makes you more apt to make these judgments.
 Sometimes, especially at small companies, the same person serves as chief executive officer and chief financial officer, making this financial expertise even more crucial.

 2. Expand your business and operational experience

 Gaining a deep understanding of the business is critical on the CFO career path.
-You'll regularly meet with the board and collaborate with managers as a CFO.
+As a CFO, you'll regularly meet with the board and collaborate with managers.
 For this reason, you need a broader understanding of the business and operational sides of a company.

 3. Widen your customer service experience

 Be sure to develop relationships with people at all levels of the company, both within and outside your department.
 Improve your communication and presentation skills.
 Position yourself as a team builder.

 Not only as CFO will you be responsible to the board regarding the financial status of a company, but you'll also speak with investors.
 You'll serve as a conduit between what they want to see from the company and the board.
 These corporate communications will be frequent, as investors are key stakeholders of the business.

 With more number-crunching in the cloud, Software as a Service, big data analysis, cybersecurity and other innovations permeating the finance industry, part of the CFO career path is understanding the benefits and risks associated with technology.